digitaleinc/Card-Game-101/README.md

 ```
 ( if there is a problem - just install: pip install pyqt5 )

-5. You can start the script:
+5. Start the script in venv:
 ```
 python main.py
 ```